-“There was this constant, overwhelming exhaustion.
+“There was constant exhaustion.
 It didn't matter how much I slept.” – Scott

-Non-REM sleep is a state with slower-frequency neuronal activity and light to deep stages of sleep; skeletal muscle tone is lower than during wakefulness.3,5 Nighttime sleep normally begins with an episode of non-REM sleep.3
+Non-REM sleep is a sleep state with slower-frequency neuronal activity and light to deep stages of non-REM sleep.3,5 Skeletal muscle tone is lower than during wakefulness.3,5 Nighttime sleep normally begins with an episode of non-REM sleep.3

-During REM sleep, which is associated with dreaming and skeletal muscle atonia, neuronal activity is faster and desynchronized, with distinct wave patterns (e.g., sawtooth waves) on electroencephalogram (EEG).3,5,8 Episodes of REM sleep typically occur after non-REM sleep and become longer over the course of the night.3
+During REM sleep, which is associated with dreaming and skeletal muscle atonia, neuronal activity is faster and desynchronized, with distinct wave patterns (e.g., sawtooth waves) on electroencephalogram (EEG).3,5,7 Episodes of REM sleep typically occur at night after non-REM sleep and become longer over the course of the night.3